 A third measure consisting of an aid scheme to support coronavirus related research and development (R&D) and investments in the production of products relevant to the coronavirus outbreak.
 The total estimated budget is EUR 30 million (8 April).
+The scheme has been amended to increase the total budget to EUR 55 million (22 December).

 A fourth measure consisting of aid in the form of direct grants of maximum EUR 800,000 to undertakings (SMEs and large enterprises) that intend to continue their investment projects that were interrupted due to the COVID-19 outbreak.
 The estimated budget is EUR 30 million (20 May).
 The scheme has been amended to allow for suport to micro and small undertakings that were already in difficulty on 31 December 2019, as well as further technical amendments (30 July).
 The scheme was further amended to extend its period of application to 30 June 2021, change the eligibility conditions and increase the budget to EUR 50 million (25 November).
+The scheme has been amended to increase the total budget to EUR 125 million (22 December).